Study in the UK | Scholarships and funding for your UK uni journey

 Private funding sources: financial help from your family or personal savings could help you fund your degree.
 You might also be able to take out an interest-free student loan or personal loan in your country.

-To earn a little extra money while you are studying, you could work part-time.
+To earn a little extra money while you're studying, you could work part-time.
 There are some restrictions on the type of work you can do in the UK and the number of hours you can work during term time, but you can work full-time during the vacation period for your degree.

 At Newcastle, we offer a wide range of paid work opportunities on campus through our Jobs on Campus scheme, as well as paid internships, student ambassador roles, opportunities within our Careers Service and more.
 There’s also support for finding part-time work in the city.